tuvo1106/earthbound/README.md

   - Projecting
 - Define virtual properties on schemas
 - Utilize document/aggregation middleware to control flow of data
-- Use built-in and custom validators
+- Use built-ins and custom validators
 - Define roles for different types of users
-- Embed geospatial documents into existing documents
+- Embed geospatial properties into existing documents
 - Reference other documents via populate()
   - Implement virtual populating when necessary
 - Improve read performance with custom indexes